Break through educational, emotional, social, and behavioral barriers by interacting with horses.

 Through group and one-on-one sessions interacting with horses and ponies while completing on-the-ground activities (no riding), we can help develop motivation, confidence, critical thinking, communication and leadership skills, as well as work to overcome depression, anxiety, behavioral problems, educational challenges and much more.

-When you are ready: schedule a complimentary "Meet the Herd".
+When you are ready: call us to schedule a complimentary 30-minute "Meet the Herd".

 Group Programs